Principles of Sponsored Project Support

 6.1 Principles of Sponsored Project Support

 The majority of externally sponsored funding at BU is provided by the federal government.
 Cost accounting principles for higher education awardees are established by the Federal Office of Management and Budget (OMB).
-The OMB circulars that are most relevant to universities include the following:

 6.1.1 Reasonableness: The nature of the expenditure and the amount are prudent under the circumstances.